googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

    SDK only gives you access to write to part of the set of labels and annotations that exist on a GameServer.
 *  The prefix allows for a smaller attack surface if the GameServer container gets compromised.
-Since the game container is generally externally exposed, and the Agones project doesn't control the binary that is run within it, limiting exposure if something goes horribly wrong, and it becomes compromised is worth the extra development friction that comes with having this prefix in place.
+Since the game container is generally externally exposed, and the Agones project doesn't control the binary that is run within it, limiting exposure if the game server becomes compromised is worth the extra development friction that comes with having this prefix in place.

 {{< alert title="Warning" color="warning">}}